leslitagordita/docs/docs/guides/platform/get-started/getting-started-with-linode/index.md

 ## Welcome to Linode!

 Thank you for choosing Linode as your cloud hosting provider!
-This guide will help you sign up for an account and access Linode's [Cloud Manager](https://cloud.linode.com), a browser-based control panel which allows you to manage your Linode virtual servers and services.
+This guide will help you sign up for an account and access linode's [Cloud Manager](https://cloud.linode.com), a browser-based control panel which allows you to manage your Linode virtual servers and services.

 From there you'll set up a Linux distribution, boot your Linode, and perform some basic system administration tasks.
 If you've already created an account and booted your Linode, skip ahead to [connecting to your Linode](#connect-to-your-linode-via-ssh) using SSH.